MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 is called immediate Mode.
 * Inserting the address directly into the register * \

-If we had the address of an array, like your data\_items, we _could_ insert it immediately in a register.
+If we had the address of an array, like the list, we _could_ insert it immediately in a register.
 Again, the 32 Bit limitation kicks in.
 The mov instruction is an alias for movz (move zero), which zeros out the registers and moves.
 However, it gets an 16 Bit immediate value #imm16 as well as a logical shift left (lsl).
 Opcode 8 Bit, size flag (sf) 1-Bit, one Register 5-Bit, #imm16,